OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 > Please note that storing of a key is analyzed in the chapter "[Testing Data Storage](0x05d-Testing-Data-Storage.md)".

-These phases are managed by Keystore/KeyChain system.
-However how the system works depends on how application developer used it.
-Then, you should focus on functions which are used by application developer.
-You should identify and verify following functions:
+These phases are managed by the Keystore/KeyChain system.
+However how the system works depends on how the application developer implemented it.
+For the analysis process you should focus on functions which are used by the application developer.
+You should identify and verify the following functions:

 - [Key generation](0x05e-Testing-Cryptography.md#key-generation)
 - [Random number generation](0x05e-Testing-Cryptography.md#random-number-generation)